injectcode/encode-library/README.md

 Mix-up: Octal for 1,2 and normal octets for 3,4
 https://0112.0175.135.102

+Practical Purpose: When an application blocks requests from the localhost or the normal localhost IP address 127.0.0.1, it's valuable to test the applications filter using different representations of these IP addresses.
+Further, be aware that 0's are allowed to be omitted from IP addresses.
+And, there are more funky rules with IP addresses that should be looked into more!
 Note: Binary does not work on Chrome and Firefox, haven't checked any other browsers.
 But, sometimes the mix-up throws insecure IP address errors.

 ## EncodeEntity -E